ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * To increase efficiency, place objects in different prefixes, to avoid the upper limits and ideally increase rates via parallelism
   * Alternatively, to speed up downloads, one can utilize S3 Byte-Range Fetches in parallel
   * S3 Byte-Range Fetches can also be targeted to fetch the head of a file (eg headers)
+  *  can achieve at least 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket.
+  *  if you have a file f1 stored in an S3 object path like so s3://your_bucket_name/folder1/sub_folder_1/f1, then /folder1/sub_folder_1/ becomes the prefix for file f1.

 ##### S3 Event Notifications
   * Event Notifications involve all CRUD operations (as many as required) and can be consumed by various services (eg: SNS, SQS, λ functions, etc.)